-Rachels & Rachels Chapter 2, "God and the Origin of the Universe" Rachels & Rachels Chapter 3, "The Problem of Evil"
+Rachels & Rachels Chapter 2, "God and the Origin of the Universe" Rachels & Rachels Chapter 3, "The Problem of Evil" Guest Lecture: Paul Viminitz.
+Dr. Viminitz will give us an account of some philosophical issues with theodicy.

 Mind, Body, and Personal Identity